 Dr. Dee Mooney, Vice President & Chief Financial Officer

-Dr. Dee Mooney will be joining the team at Cornerstone University on July 1, 2014, with oversight of Accounting & Finance, Student Financial Services, and Human Resources.
+Dr. Dee Mooney joined the team at Cornerstone University in 2014, providing oversight of Accounting & Finance, Student Financial Services, and Human Resources.
 Dr. Mooney holds a BBA in accounting from Baylor University, a MACC from University of Tennessee at Chattanooga and a DEdMn from Southwestern Baptist Theological Seminary.
 She is also a CPA.

 Dee has served in financial management and teaching roles in Christian higher education for the past twenty-five years including positions at Palm Beach Atlantic University, Bryan College, and University of the Southwest.
 She also has considerable experience in the for-profit sector having worked in public accounting and with a major corporation.

 Dee has been active in Christian university business officer organizations for more than two decades serving in volunteer leadership capacities with both the Council of Christian Colleges and Universities CFO Commission and the Association of Business Administrators of Christian Colleges Board of Directors.
 She has also served on the Small Institutions Council for the National Association of College and University Business Officers.
 She has been a presenter on financial and spiritual topics at various conferences.